This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 conclusion

 These two articles on STMP fulfill a long-standing wish of mine.
-Before this, I had been pondering how to implement a true any type like the code above, without requiring users to register in advance.
-I tried many methods but never succeeded.
+Before this, I had been thinking about how to implement a “true” any type, like the code above, without requiring the user to register types beforehand.
+I tried many methods, but none succeeded.
 However, the emergence of STMP gave me hope.
-After realizing the heights it could reach, I immediately stayed up all night to write the article and examples.
+After realizing the heights it could reach, I immediately stayed up all night to write the articles and examples.

-Of course, I do not recommend using this technique in any form in actual projects.
-Since this code heavily relies on the location of template instantiation, it is very prone to ODR violations, and repeated instantiation can significantly increase compilation time.
-For such stateful code requirements, we can often refactor them into stateless code.
-However, manually writing this can be very labor-intensive, so it’s more recommended to use code generators for additional code generation to meet this requirement.
-For example, we can use libclang to collect all instantiation information of any in the translation unit and then create a corresponding table.
+Of course, it’s not recommended to use this technique in actual projects.
+Because this kind of code relies heavily on the instantiation location of templates, it can easily lead to ODR violations, and repeated instantiations will significantly increase compilation time.
+For such stateful code requirements, we can often transform them into stateless code, but pure manual implementation might be extremely laborious.
+It’s more recommended to use code generators for additional code generation to fulfill this requirement.
+For example, we could use libclang to collect all any instantiation information across compilation units and then generate a corresponding table.